Tevin Homer

-Tevin Homer (born March 13, 1995) is an American football defensive back for the Bay Area Panthers of the Indoor Football League (IFL).
+Tevin Homer (born March 13, 1995) is an American professional football defensive back.
+He played college football for the Florida Atlantic Owls.

 College career

 Homer played college football at Florida Atlantic.
 Homer only played in 11 games for the Owls, recording only 3 tackles and being used primarily on special teams.

 Professional career

 Washington Redskins

-Homer signed with the Washington Redskins after going undrafted in the 2017 NFL Draft.
+Homer signed with the Washington Redskins after going undrafted in the 2017 NFL draft.
 He was signed after a tryout.
 Homer was released before the start of the regular season.

 Winnipeg Blue Bombers

 Homer signed with the Winnipeg Blue Bombers of the Canadian Football League in February 2018.

 Albany Empire

 Homer joined the Albany Empire of the Arena Football League following a tryout camp in Orlando, Florida.

 Jersey Flight

 Homer signed with the Jersey Flight of the National Arena League on February 18, 2021.

 Northern Arizona Wranglers

 On April 3, 2022, Homer signed with the Northern Arizona Wranglers of the Indoor Football League (IFL).
 On December 7, 2022, Homer was released by the Wranglers.